Revealing economic facts: LLMs know more than they say: Introduction

 \citet{zhu2024language} use linear probing to show that LLM embeddings represent the results of simple addition problems.
 While the exact number cannot be reconstructed using linear probes, the correlation between the actual number output and the inferred number (via the probes) is high.
-Linear probing is also used to gauge the truthfulness of statements \citep{marks2023geometry, orgad2024llms, burger2024truth} and \citet{liu2024} show that hidden states can also be used to estimate uncertainty of LLM outputs in different tasks.
+Linear probing is also used to gauge the truthfulness of statements \citep{marks2023geometry, orgad2024llms, burger2024truth} and \citet{liu2024} show that hidden states can also be leveraged to estimate uncertainty of LLM responses in different tasks.

 Our work also relates to studies that use hidden states of LLMs for downstream tasks such as classification.
-Particularly, \citet{buckmann2024logistic} showed how a linear model trained on hidden states of small LLMs after task-specific prompting can outperform GPT-4 when trained on only a few dozen samples per class (see also \citep{cho2023palp}).
-Hidden states of LLMs have also proven to perform well as general text embedding \citet{lee2024nv,SFRAIResearch2024} as evidenced by their competitive performance on the Massive Text Embeding Benchmark (MTEB) \citep{muennighoff2022mteb}, which includes tasks such as clustering, re-ranking, retrieval and classification.
+Particularly, \citet{buckmann2024logistic} showed how a linear model trained on hidden states of small LLMs after task-specific prompting can outperform GPT-4 when trained on only a few dozen samples per class \citep[see also][]{cho2023palp}.
+Hidden states of LLMs have also proven to perform well as general text embeddings \citep{lee2024nv,SFRAIResearch2024} as evidenced by their competitive performance on the Massive Text Embedding Benchmark (MTEB) \citep{muennighoff2022mteb}, which includes tasks such as clustering, re-ranking, retrieval and classification.

-Our approach to transfer learning is inspired by work on deep learning from noisy labels \citep[see][for a review]{song2022learning}. \citet{oyen2022robustness} show that neural networks are surprisingly robust to label noise and \citet{liu2020early} find that deep learning models learn to predict correct labels in the early stage of learning and overfit to noisy labels (memorisation) only in later stages.
+Our transfer learning strategy draws on the literature on deep learning from noisy labels \citep[see][for a review]{song2022learning}.
+Consistent with prior findings that deep networks can generalise beyond noisy supervision and achieve test accuracy above the quality of the training labels \citep{rolnick2017deep,oyen2022robustness}, we observe that our model outperforms the noisy labels derived from LLM outputs.
+Moreover, following evidence that neural networks learn clean signal early and only later memorise noise, we employ early stopping to curb overfitting \citep{liu2020early}.

 The literature on the use of LLMs for data imputation and super-resolution tasks -- the two practical applications of our methodology that we explore in this study -- is scarce. \citet{hayat2024claimdata} fine-tuned Llama 2 to impute missing values given a textual description of the instance's features. \citet{ding2024semantic} use a similar approach for data imputation in recommender systems.
 By contrast, we do not rely on text output but use the embeddings of the LLM as additional features when employing standard imputation methods.